ndichiaro/dotnet-mongo/README.md

 - **[End-to-End Testing Guide](docs/E2E-TESTING.md)** - Comprehensive guide for running E2E tests in Docker containers
 - **[Tests Directory](tests/)** - Unit tests and integration tests for all components

 The project includes a full Docker-based E2E testing suite that validates the migration tool in containerized environments with real MongoDB instances.
+The E2E tests run the migration tool directly within the test container, providing realistic testing scenarios with simplified architecture.